FezFamiliar/Web-Vulnerabilities/README.md

 `If we have a few random multiples of n, with large probability their GCD will be equal to n`

-## Error Massages and what they mean
+## A few HTTP status codes and what they mean
 `Moved Permanently 301` ----> Used when the requested URL has been moved.
 The response should contain in the Location header the URL where the resource now resides.

 `Bad Request 400` ----> Syntax Error